dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl_improve.rst

 *   Order of elements within the set does not matter.
 *   Items are chosen from the universe :math:`[0, \ldots, N-1]`.

-:meth:`~dwave.optimization.model.Model.set` is used when the decision involves selecting a group of items, and the order of selection is irrelevant.
+The set variable is used when the decision is selecting a group of items, and the order of selection is irrelevant.
 The symbol inherently handles the uniqueness of selected items.
 Constraints on the size (cardinality) of the set or other properties based on the selected items are typically added explicitly.
-As with :meth:`~dwave.optimization.model.Model.list`, if the actual items are not :math:`0` to :math:`N-1`, a mapping is necessary.
+As with the :meth:`~dwave.optimization.model.Model.list` method, if the problem's items are not :math:`0` to :math:`N-1`, you map them.
 Note that the solver might return indices as floats, requiring casting to ``int``.

 Common use cases:

 *   `knapsack problem <https://en.wikipedia.org/wiki/Knapsack_problem>`_:
     Selecting items to maximize value/utility within a budget/capacity.
-*   Set-covering, packing, and partitioning Problems: Selecting subsets to satisfy coverage or disjointness requirements.
+*   Set-covering, packing, and partitioning problems: Selecting subsets to satisfy coverage or disjointness requirements.
-*   Feature selection:** Choosing a subset of features in machine learning.
+*   Feature selection: Choosing a subset of features in machine learning.
 *   Committee selection: Forming a team or committee with specific properties from a larger pool.